aaronfreed/vaf/README.md

 - I’m in the middle of redoing the grid interface.
   - There are now more options.
 In addition to 1/2, 1/3, 1/4, 1/5, and 1/8 WU, we’ve added 1/6, 1/10, 1/16, 1/20, 1/24, 1/32, and 1/128 WU.
 I may add more.
 1/16 WU is now the default selection because it’s what I use by far the most.
   - The “positive” option is the vanilla top-left alignment you’re used to already.
-  - The “centred” option is useful if you drew an entire map off-grid, but have a bunch of rectangles whose points align to a *different* grid (this applies to a disturbingly large number of levels in *Where Monsters Are in Dreams*) or you recentered a map in Forge and it wasn’t recentered on-grid.
-It currently applies in both directions to polygon floors and ceilings, but only horizontally for walls (vertical alignment will be very complicated to implement, but it is planned).
+  - The “centred” option is useful if you drew an entire map off-grid, but have a bunch of rectangles whose points align to a *different* grid (this applies to a disturbingly large number of levels in *Where Monsters Are in Dreams*) or you recentred a map in Forge and it wasn’t recentred on-grid.
+It applies in both directions to floors, ceilings, and walls.
-  - The “negative” option currently aligns walls to the right rather than the left.
-It will eventually also align them to the bottom rather than the top, but this is forthcoming for the same reason the vertical direction is forthcoming for centred walls.
-For polygon floors and ceilings, it will continue to behave the same way the “positive” option behaves.
+  - The “negative” option aligns walls to the right rather than to the left and to the bottom rather than to the top.
+For floors and ceilings, it behaves exactly like the “positive” option behaves.
   - The “x” and “y” snap options are present because there are numerous cases where mapmakers might want to align one but not the other, or might want to use one snap vertically and another horizontally.
 Separating these options makes that possible to do (although to get different X and Y snaps, you’ll have to align them separately, and it may help to use the keyboard to do so).
   - If you want to disable grid snapping, disable both the x and y snaps.
 (I could probably be persuaded to make a keyboard shortcut that toggles “grid snapping off” and “snap to X and Y”.)
-- You can now select “apply texture mode” separately from “apply texture”
+- You can now select “apply texture mode” separately from “apply texture”.
   - If you have “apply texture mode” selected, but not “apply texture”, it’ll apply different transfer modes to existing textures without adjusting their textures.
   - By contrast, if you have “apply texture” selected but not “apply texture mode”, it’ll preserve existing transfer modes while changing the textures.
   - The wild card is landscapes, which often override existing transfer modes.